image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ![Finding washers and nuts](./images/roiAnalysis/screwsMask4.jpg)

 There might be confusion about why some of the regions were left out.
-There are several reasons for that.
-Our primary goal here is to analyze specific and separate objects.
-However, here washers and nuts are adjacent to each other and will be considered as one object which defeat the whole purpose of the analysis.
-Another reason is the fact that regions at the image borders might be represented only partially which is the case with the washer below.
-Part of it is out of the frame, which obviously tampers its ROI properties.
+We consider them not eligible for analysis.
+The reason is that if objects are stuck to each other, the algorithm considers them as one region.
+Obviously, it is a problem because two washers put together have completely different properties than a single washer.The data becomes misleading.
+For the same reason a washer below is not treated as well.
+Since an object is not captured completely, it reduces it's roundness, tampers with its ratios, surface etc.

 ![Ignored groups](./images/roiAnalysis/ignoredGroups.jpg)